 Magento Commerce is a well-established B2C ecommerce platform acquired by Adobe in 2018.
 Adobe Commerce Cloud is a bundle of Magento Commerce and Adobe Experience Manager, the vendor's content management system (CMS).
 The platform's previous name, Magento Commerce, lives on as the Open Source version of the product only.

 Digital River Commerce

-Digital River focuses on enabling international B2C ecommerce, mostly focused on outsourced ecommerce services, especially for global brands wanting to localize consumer experience for each market.
+Digital River focuses on enabling international B2C ecommerce, mostly through outsourced ecommerce services, and especially for global brands wanting to localize consumer experience for each market.
 Their offering includes "drop-in" payment capabilities to support brands wanting to sell in international markets, with support for tax, payment, fraud and compliance.

 Elastic Path Composable Commerce-as-a-Service